davidmchris/machine-learning/projects/capstone/Project/capstone report.md

 4, 4, 3, 3, 3, 2, 2, 3, 3, 3, 4, 4
 4, 4, 3, 3, 3, 2, 2, 3, 3, 3, 4, 4

 At the goal the heuristic is 0 and the numbers get higher the further away the cell is.
-This causes the A* algorithm to want to stay aligned with the goal and as close to it as possible.
+This causes the A\* algorithm to want to stay aligned with the goal and as close to it as possible.
 In maze 1 the shortest path goes around the outside of the maze in the bottom right corner where the heuristic is the highest.
 The A\* algorithm will not find the shortest path quickly in this circumstance.
 There is a difference though in how fast the algorithm runs versus how fast the robot finds the goal.
 Once A\* is done, it has found the shortest path (according to the knowledge it has of the maze).
 This means it will find the center of the maze quickly.

 As Shibuya has shown, the robot must avoid dead ends and loops.
-The random algorithm will not avoid them and A* and the visit count both will avoid them as soon as they are known.
+The random algorithm will not avoid them and A\* and the visit count both will avoid them as soon as they are known.

 ### Algorithms and Techniques
-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
-You should justify the use of each one based on the characteristics of the problem and the problem domain.
-Questions to ask yourself when writing this section:
-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
-- _Are the techniques to be used thoroughly discussed and justified?_
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

 There are two kinds of algorithms the robot needs to use.
 The first is for exploration and the second is for seeking the goal.
-If the robot has explored enough of the maze to have discovered the shortest path in run 1, A* is the optimal algorithm for using on the second run since it is guaranteed to find the shortest path.
-I used A* for each of the algorithms on the second run which makes the exploration algorithms of more interest.
+If the robot has explored enough of the maze to have discovered the shortest path in run 1, A\* is the optimal algorithm for using on the second run since it is guaranteed to find the shortest path if it knows the entire maze.
+I used A\* for each of the algorithms on the second run which makes the exploration algorithms of more interest.
 In the following sections I will describe each of the exploration algorithms.

 ####Random algorithm
 The random algorithm simply chooses a move at random from the possible moves.
 It will not move in any specific direction, avoid loops or dead ends.
 This algorithm is included only as a benchmark.
 Any algorithm that is worth using should outperform it.